-Billions of people all over the World are using the Internet to make business and no website or niche is too small to participate and benefit from this.
+Billions of people all over the world are using the Internet to make business and no website or niche is too small to participate and benefit from this.

 You should consider SEO as a long-term investment and something that will keep your business going for years to come.

 It is true that SEO is not the fastest way to get traffic to your website.
-It takes time to work but when it does, is creates a higher ROI than any other digital marketing channel.
+It takes time to work but when it does, it creates a higher ROI than any other digital marketing channel.

 If you are in a situation that you need to get search engine traffic as fast as possible, try PPC advertising or experiment with Facebook ads.

-Spending all your budget on Ads and paid promotions may generate results in the short term but once you stop spending, traffic and sales drop.
+Spending all your budget on Ads and paid promotions may generate results in the short term but once you stop spending traffic and sales drop.